quickgrid/ai-resources/code-lab/blender/README.md

 - Use blender python code with modal to prevent UI from locking up when running code.
 - Enable `Python Tooltips` from `Preferences > Interface`.
 This will python code when hovered on an object control and others.
+- Pressing `Ctrl + C` on any dropdown menu option will copy that python code into clipboard.
+For example, in `Edit Mode` selecting `Subdivide` from `Edge` menu.

 ## Blender Depth Map and Object Segmentation Mask: